RJhuboo/Infra_Assessment/README.md

 ## Requirements

-This code use opencv, numpy, pandas, math, argparse.
-All the required packaged are presented in the requirement.txt that you can download with the following line in your terminal
+This code uses opencv, numpy, pandas, math, argparse.
+All the required packages are presented in the requirement.txt that you can download with the following line in your terminal
 ```
 pip install requirements.txt
 ```